Instructions for Implementing the Self-Study

 - Provide a description and assessment of the mentoring policies and practices in the program, including faculty-to-faculty mentoring, faculty-to-student mentoring, and the quality of the chair's or dean's feedback to faculty via annual and third-year reviews.

-- Include an abbreviated curriculum vitae for each faculty member which summarizes publications; honors and awards; participation in national and international societies and meetings; editorial responsibilities; university, regional, national and/or international committees; mentoring activities; research grants and/or contracts during the past five years.
+- Include an abbreviated curriculum vitae for each faculty member which summarizes publications; honors and awards; participation in national and international societies and meetings; editorial responsibilities; university, regional, national and/or international committees; faculty and graduate student mentoring activities; research grants and/or contracts during the past five years.
 Include CVs as an appendix at minimum; providing a flash drive or other electronic media is preferable to printing and binding large volumes of CVs.

 State the research goals of the faculty in each program area, including standards of quality and quantity.
 What are the rewards and results of meeting or exceeding these goals?
 How do these goals compare to those of similar programs at peer institutions?